Beating the Jinx: My Mother’s Curse / Chapter 1: The Weight of Luck

 It was like she took something from them—youth, hope, whatever luck they thought they’d won.
 I could feel it in the air, thick as humidity before a storm.

 All that so-called good luck?
-Just bait—Mom’s way of drawing out their life force.
+Just bait—Mom’s way of reeling them in.

 She was patient.
 She watched.
 She waited.
 Like something old and hungry, hiding behind the shape of a woman.